madhu-ms/Accion_test/README.md

 ## How to Use / Configure
 - Clone the repository with git clone
 - Copy .env.example file to .env and edit database credentials there
-- Run composer install
+- install composer using  "composer install"
+- Migrate table using  "php artisan migrate"
-- Run php artisan migrate
+- start your server using "php artisan serve"